donghoon-khan/simple-file-drive/README.md

 ## Getting Started

-You can run the SimpleFileDrive WAR directly, via Docker, or in Kubernetes.
+You can run the SimpleFileDrive WAR directly, via Docker

 ### Running from WAR